By: Milind Mehere

 So how do small businesses ensure that they show up in search engine results pages?
 It starts with a web presence.
 Just like an entrepreneurial work-ethic, a web presence is now a necessity, regardless of a company’s size.
 But the mere existence of a website is not enough; if no one can find it, it might as well not exist.
 Websites must be found, and the best way to do that is to appear on the first page of search results for relevant searches.

 What small businesses need is a way to reach local customers in a one-stop-shop format.
-The process of moving from strategy to design, from website build to SEO and pay-per-click marketing, is not something most contractors can stomach on top of the demands of the business.
+The process of moving from strategy to design, from website build to SEO, and pay-per-click marketing, is not something most contractors can stomach on top of the demands of the business.
+Many small and large scale businesses, rely on other sites like rank tracker, to keep track of the performance of their site.
 Working with comprehensive online marketing companies like OutRank by Rogers can help entrepreneurs and small business owners build a web presence and move them up the search rankings—leaving the long hours free for important client work.

 A job well done will always speak for itself, but as the world moves online, companies need to empower themselves with a bolstered web presence to make sure that great work gets noticed.
 Amidst all the details involved finding and retaining new customers, it’s easy to forget that for a small business, the next customer often matters as much as the current one.
 With an easily locatable online presence that appears at the top of relevant search results, small business owners can help ensure they’re in exactly the right spot when that next customer is ready to get in touch.